-In 2015 we started RightToRead, using technology and multi-sensory learning to improve English reading and comprehension skills for Junior school children.
-Using RightToRead the class average mark for English went from 38% to 50% in 2015/16, and in 2016/17 increased from 41% to 70%.
+In 2015 we started RightToRead at Ahkom School, using technology and multi-sensory learning to improve English reading and comprehension skills for Junior school children.
+Using RightToRead the class average mark for English improved from 38% to 50% in 2015/16, and in 2016/17 increased from 41% to 70%.

 Schools in Sierra Leone often have crowded classrooms with up to 60 children per class, no teaching aids apart from a blackboard, under-trained teachers, lack of textbooks so the whole class shares just a few copies.
 Add in the problems of poverty – students sometimes miss school to go to work so they can earn some money – and unexpected events like Ebola which caused all schools to shut down for several months.
 In some areas less than half the children who start Primary school will complete it, and less than one third of Secondary-school age children will enrol in Secondary school.